Tyler-R-Russ/factoringprimes/README.md

 n is an integer

-Purpose: This module creates a complete list of the (proper) factors of a number n and includes the number 'n' as well.
+Purpose: This module creates a complete list of the factors of a number, including the number 'n' as well.
 </details>
 <details>
   <summary>